dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 It has long been debated... .
 Although the similarities may be worth emphasizing, their differences can not be overlooked, Indeed, both commanalities and differences can be found  between ...

 It has long been debated whether online learning or physical instruction is more effective .
-Although the positive outcomes of both these two learning methods are often highlighted, their negative consequences
+Although the positive outcomes of both these two learning methods are often highlighted, their negative consequences are equally important